-- □ 1.
+- .
 This command can fundamentally change the way that the receiver operates.
 Do not alter the default settings unless you are confident that you understand the consequences. - 2.
 When you change this command, the selected channel loses lock and the locktime for its tracking satellite is reset to zero. - 3.
-The log order for the C/A signal is 3rd order.
+The PLL is 3rd order.